hculpan/go-sdl-lib/README.md

 * A component (including Page) can contain child components, and it will be responsible for doing the following:
     * Calling each child component on each frame to draw it's portion of the screen
-    * Calling each child component with any messages that it may have to handle
+    * Calling each child component with any messages/events that it may have to handle

+This framework is written specifically for me and the way I approach projects, so I've made many choices and compromises that work for me.
+For example, because of the amount of work that would be required to do otherwise, components all use absolute screen position, not relative to their parent.
+So a component's drawing function must take into account the component's position or it will draw outside it's bounds.
+Another example: Events that are handled are limited, and mostly driven by what I tend to use.